Mining on Lium Compute Subnet

 docker compose logs -f

-Managing GPU Executors
+Managing GPU Nodes

-Adding an Executor
+Adding an Node

 -